-Instead, companies should consider how collaboration technology can enable them to build better networks and allow your employees to work in a more productive way.
+Instead, companies should consider how collaboration technology can enable them to build better networks and allow their employees to work in a more productive way.

 With the right platform, there is no need for leadership structure or pre-selecting members to form networks.
 This does not mean that there is no place for leadership or specialists in the network environment, though.
 My point is that with the right platform, you will start seeing “organic” growth of networks around specific interests or issues.
 Networks are the backbone to being able to deliver successful collaboration, which in return, will result in fostering an open, engaging and innovative workplace.

-The end-goal of most corproate innovations should utlitmately influence the customer experience.
-In this Innovation and the Customer Experience e-book you will learn more about innovation as a discipline, being deliberate with innovation, breaking the rules and getting inspired.
+The end goal of most corporate innovations should ultimately influence the customer experience.
+In this Innovation and the Customer Experience e-book, you will learn more about innovation as a discipline, being deliberate with innovation, breaking the rules and getting inspired.
 If you are interested in creating a culture of innovation in your organisation, it is a must-read.